 As a child I had memories of many places, people, things from a different time.
 I would see all sorts of things in my young head.
 I didn’t know, at the time, that they were memories of past lives.
 To me, they were just vivid memories in my head.
 Some were colorful, some were thrilling, some smelled funny.
 I thought they were real because I could remember tiny details; like the feel of the water or breeze on my face, the sound of blowing flags, the small of fresh warm bread, or emotions that came with the sound of certain things or people.
 I spent quite a bit of time inside my head.
 Teachers and parents around me called me thoughtful and I liked that.
 Around age 5ish, my small family went to the local church to attend Sunday School.
 I always enjoyed the stories of the Bible and sometimes the stories reminded me of places or people or food or dust.

 That night, as I lay in bed, I thought about the memory that was dredged up by the teacher’s words earlier at Sunday School.
 Nazareth.
 Nazareth.
 The word sounded so beautiful.
 It danced in my mind.
 Suddenly I was back in time in a place that felt like Nazareth.
 I looked down at my body and realize I was a small boy a little older than me.
 He was a street orphan, hiding in the shadows for safety.
-I relaxed and melted into the life to see what would happen.
+I relaxed and melted into the memory unfolding in my mind.

 Year: Time of Jesus

 Age: 7 yrs.

 Life path: Street Orphan